osg-htc/user-documentation/documentation/overview/account_setup/ap20-ap21-migration.md

 ## Step 3: Migrate Data

-Any existing data will have to be migrated by you.
-The filesystems from login04.osgconnect.net and login05.osgconnect.net will be mounted **temporarily** on the new access points.
+**You are responsible for migrating your own data.** The filesystems from login04.osgconnect.net and login05.osgconnect.net will be mounted **temporarily** on the new access points.
 Please ensure that you have copied all data you need by the August 15th deadline.